21 Irrefutable Laws of Success

 AI stands on the shoulders of Computer Science.
 Because we are still very much in the infancy of AI, it is even more vital that our younger generations are highly trained in the ways of Computer Science.

-Posted in Uncategorized | Comments Off on Do we still need Computer Science in a world where AI can write code for us?
+Posted in Artificial Intelligence | Comments Off on Do we still need Computer Science in an AI world?

 The place of AI in 2024